PACMAN-SIH2025/Orion-backend/README.md

 - Python 3.8+
 - Redis (for Celery background tasks)
 - PostgreSQL (recommended for production)
-- OpenAI API key (for embeddings and chat completion)
+- Google Gemini API key (for embeddings and chat completion)

 ## 🛠️ Installation